kirkpsmith/rfb-dev-kit/docs/electronics.md

 ## Add pumps to jig {pagestep}

-Insert the two [peristaltic pumps with correct tubing](fromstep){qty:2} into their holders in the as shown:
+Insert the two [peristaltic pumps with correct tubing](fromstep){qty:2} into their holders in the as shown and fasten with four [M3x35mm socket cap bolts and nuts]{qty: 4,cat: part}.

 ![](images/Screenshot_20250610_105323.png)

 ## Add case, Arduino UNO to the jig{pagestep}

 There are holes for the for the Arduino and its case on the back of the [jig](fromstep){qty: 1} .
-Using four [self-tapping screws]{qty: 4,cat: part} inserted from the front of the jig, attach the case and Arduino to the jig.
+Using four [M3x35mm socket cap bolts and nuts]{qty: 4,cat: part} inserted from the front of the jig, attach the case and Arduino to the jig.

 ![](images/Screenshot_20250609_151049.png)